Anjana17327/SLEEP-HEALTH-AND-LIFESTYLE-ANALYSIS/README.md

    * Feature Selection Using Random Forest Random Forest is an ensemble learning method.
    * Feature importance scores from  Random Forest Classifier helped to select 12 most important features by setting the threshold as 0.02.

+### 9. Feature Scaling

+  * Standardized numerical features using StandardScaler.
+  * Ensured consistent scaling across features to prevent magnitude bias.

+### 10.PCA (Dimensionality Reduction)

+  * PCA transforms  high-dimensional data (with possibly correlated features) into a new set of fewer, uncorrelated features called principal components, while keeping as much information (variance) as possible.

-### 9.Split Data into Training and Testing Sets
+### 11.Split Data into Training and Testing Sets

   * Split the dataset into: X_selected → Features y → Target variable (Sleep Disorder)
   * Split the dataset into 80% training and 20% testing data.
   * Ensured stratified splitting to maintain class distribution.

-### 10. Feature Scaling
-  * Standardized numerical features using StandardScaler.
-  * Ensured consistent scaling across features to prevent magnitude bias.

-### 11.Model Building
+### 12.Model Building

   1. Support Vector Machine(SVC-Support Vector Classifier)
   2. KNeighbors Classifier